jakubkid/behavioralCloning/writeup_report.md

 The overall strategy for deriving a model architecture was to create and train the model which can complete both tracks in autonomous mode

-My first step was to use a convolution neural network model similar to the based on [NVIDIA structure](https://arxiv.org/pdf/1704.07911.pdf) I thought this model might be appropriate because it already demonstrated its usability in real word scenario.
+My first step was to use a convolution neural network model similar to the based on [PilotNet](https://arxiv.org/pdf/1704.07911.pdf) I thought this model might be appropriate because it already demonstrated its usability in real word scenario.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.(see trainNvidia.py) This implied that the model was overfitting.